DmitryDog/nbucurrency/README.md

 # Nbuproject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.
+This project was created for interview (from Dmytro Dohaiev) this spa uses Angular version 12.1.3.

 ## Development server
+1. After downloading repository please write npm install into terminal

-Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically starts

 ## Further help